dotnet/runtime/docs/design/coreclr/jit/investigate-stress.md

-# Investigating JIT and GC stress
+# Investigating JIT and GC Hole stress

-There are two stressing related features for the JIT and JIT generated GC info &ndash; JIT Stress and GC Stress.
+There are two stressing related features for the JIT and JIT generated GC info &ndash; JIT Stress and GC Hole Stress.
 These features provide a way during development to discover edge cases and more "real world" scenarios without having to develop complex applications.

-## JIT Stress (Debug builds only)
+## JIT Stress (`DEBUG` builds only &ndash; Debug and Checked)

 Enabling JIT Stress can be done in several ways.
 Setting `DOTNET_JitStress` to a non-zero integer value that will generate varying levels of JIT optimizations based on a hash of the method's name or set to a value of two (for example, `DOTNET_JitStress=2`) that will apply all optimizations.
 Another way to enable JIT Stress is by setting `DOTNET_JitStressModeNamesOnly=1` and then requesting the stress modes, space delimited, in the `DOTNET_JitStressModeNames` variable (for example, `DOTNET_JitStressModeNames=STRESS_USE_CMOV STRESS_64RSLT_MUL STRESS_LCL_FLDS`).

 It is often useful to use [JIT Dump](./viewing-jit-dumps.md) in tandem with JIT Stress.

-## GC Stress
+## GC Hole Stress

-Enabling GC Stress causes GCs to always occur in specific locations.
-GC Stress can be enabled using the `DOTNET_GCStress` environment variable.
+Enabling GC Hole Stress causes GCs to always occur in specific locations and that helps to track down GC holes.
+GC Hole Stress can be enabled using the `DOTNET_GCStress` environment variable.
 It takes a non-zero integer value in hexadecimal format.
 Note these values can be or'd together (for example, `0x3 = 0x1 | 0x2`).

 - **0x1** &ndash; GC on all allocs and 'easy' places.
 - **0x2** &ndash; GC on transitions to Preemptive GC.